 Grantee agrees to provide needed information as outlined above to the Office within the timelines identified above, or upon request by the Office, as is necessary to facilitate the Office’s compliance with FFATA.

 Davis-Bacon Act/Copeland Act.
 When required by Federal program legislation, all prime construction contracts in excess of $2,000 awarded by non-Federal entities must include a provision for compliance with the Davis-Bacon Act (40 U.S.C. §§ 3141-3144, and 3146-3148) as supplemented by Department of Labor regulations (29 C.F.R. part 5, “Labor Standards Provisions Applicable to Contracts Covering Federally Financed and Assisted Construction”).
-In accordance with the statute, contractors/grantees must be required to pay wages to laborers and mechanics at a rate not less than the prevailing wages specified in a wage determination made by the Secretary of Labor.
-In addition, contractors/grantees must be required to pay wages not less than once a week.
-The non-Federal entity must place a copy of the current prevailing wage determination issued by the Department of Labor in each solicitation.
-The decision to award a contract/grant or subcontract must be conditioned upon the acceptance of the wage determination.
-The non-Federal entity must report all suspected or reported violations to the Federal awarding agency.
+In accordance with the statute, if required under applicable law, contractors/grantees must be required to pay wages to laborers and mechanics at a rate not less than the prevailing wages specified in a wage determination made by the Secretary of Labor.
+In addition, if required under applicable law, contractors/grantees must be required to pay wages not less than once a week.
+The non-Federal entity must place a copy of the current prevailing wage determination issued by the Department of Labor in each solicitation if required under applicable law.
+The decision to award a contract/grant or subcontract must be conditioned upon the acceptance of the wage determination if required under applicable law.
+The non-Federal entity must report all suspected or reported violations to the Federal awarding agency if required under applicable law.
 The contracts/grants must also include a provision for compliance with the Copeland “Anti-Kickback” Act (40 U.S.C. § 3145), as supplemented by Department of Labor regulations (29 C.F.R. part 3, “Contractors and Subcontractors on Public Building or Public Work Financed in Whole or in Part by Loans or Grants from the United States”).
 The Act provides that each contractor/grantee or subrecipient must be prohibited from inducing, by any means, any person employed in the construction, completion, or repair of public work, to give up any part of the compensation to which he or she is otherwise entitled.
 The non-Federal entity must report all suspected or reported violations to the Federal awarding agency.

+Notwithstanding the foregoing, Grantee assumes that the Davis Bacon Act does not apply to the work funded in whole or in part by this Grant.
+Should Davis-Bacon be determined to apply, Grantee reserves the right to adjust its application budget and/or its funding reimbursement requests to reflect the increases in administrative and wages costs arising from the Act.